Love Gun: Release

 Love Gun was reissued for the first time in 1985.
-The reissue included the original artwork, and while it featured a plain sleeve the jacket still contained a reference for the original color sleeve.
+The reissue included the original artwork, and while it featured a plain sleeve, the jacket still contained a reference for the original color sleeve.
 The first 10,000 pressings contained label errors: specifically, the third track of the 'A' side was listed as "Plaster Caster" but played as "Got Love for Sale", and the 'B' side track listings were completely out of order.

 Love Gun was remastered and reissued in 1997 as part of the Kiss Remasters series.

-It was remastered and reissued in a deluxe edition on October 28, 2014, with sleeve notes by Def Leppard's Joe Elliott and a second disc containing demos, live rarities, and a 1977 interview with Gene Simmons.
+It was remastered and reissued again as a deluxe edition on October 28, 2014, with sleeve notes by Def Leppard's Joe Elliott and a second disc containing demos, live rarities, and a 1977 interview with Gene Simmons.
 All tracks on the second disc were previously unreleased, bar the demo of "Reputation", which had appeared on the compilation Kiss 40 a few months earlier.
 The three live tracks were recorded at the Capital Center in Landover, Maryland on December 20, 1977.
 "The potential for this to be the greatest deluxe edition of all time," noted music writer Geoff Barton, "is ruined by a too-clean remastering job – plus, if truth be told, a track that has dated badly in 'Christine Sixteen'."